gekographe/CV/README.md

 Web Development
 ---------------

-I always wanted to learn about web development but I hate to do things only half way, if I start something I go all the way.
-I wrote my first of code 5 months ago, since then I attended Makers Academy for three months and, among a lot of things, I learnt to learn fast and be efficient.
+I wrote my first line of code 5 months ago.
+I always wanted to learn about web development, but if I start something I go all the way - so I attended Makers Academy for three months and, among many things, I figured out how to learn fast and be efficient with my time.

 ## Skills

-#### Fast Leaner
+#### Fast Learner
 ```
 As a developer,
-So that I can be quickly efficient,
+So that I can be quick and efficient,
-I want to prove to my new employer that I can to learn new skills quickly.
+I want to prove to my new employer that I can pick up new skills quickly.
 ```

 - 3 months ago I started to study at Makers Academy.
-  Today I know and use on a daily base Ruby, JavaScript, use TDD to develop and test my apps, SQL and work with databases, know and apply conventions like SOLID or REST.
+  Today I know and use on a daily basis Ruby, JavaScript, use various frameworks to TDD my apps, and use ORMs to work with SQL databases, know and apply conventions like SOLID and REST.
-- Personnal projects gave me the occasion to learn in a week how to hack a game and learn about hexadecimal code, I also learnt and starded to write code using Assembly.
+- Personal projects gave me the occasion to learn in a week how to hack a game and learn about hexadecimal code.
+I also started to write code using Assembly.

-#### Test Driven Development
+#### Test-Driven Development
 ```
 As a developer,
-So that I can deliver a great app,
+So that I can ship a great app,
-I would write great tests to make sure everything runs smoothly
+I want to write great tests to make sure everything runs smoothly
 ```

-- A great app is a tested app, working without testing might seem like a time saving way of coding but on the long term it's counterproductive.
+- A great app is a tested app, working without testing might seem like a time-saving way of coding but in the long-term it's counterproductive.
-- I'm trained to use rspec, jasmine or cucumber
+- I'm trained to use RSpec, Jasmine and Cucumber
-- I created my own Javascript testing framework
+- I created my own JavaScript testing framework

 #### Teamwork & Communication
 ```
 As a developer,
-So that I can deliver improved bits of codes,
+So that I can deliver world-class software,
-I would love to work in a teamplay driven environment.
+I would love to work in a team-driven environment.
 ```

-- Communicating is one of the most important part of a team and it's important to keep this link intact by sharing through stand-up, retrospective and a good use of feedbacks.
+- Communicating is one of the most important part of teamwork and it's important to keep this link intact by sharing knowledge through stand-ups, retrospectives and good use of feedback.
-- I'm well versed in pair coding and enjoy it very much.
+- I'm well-versed in pair-programming and enjoy it very much.
-- Diagramming is a great way to share your thoughts and I like to do it for myself or explain my chain of thoughts.
+- Diagramming is a great way to explain your understanding of a system and I find it useful to explain my train of thoughts.

 ## Experience
 ```
 As a developer,
-So that I can bring a keene fresh eye
+So that I can provide a keen, fresh eye
 I want my new team to know that I come from a different background
 ```

 #### Makers Academy

-- Makers Academy is a school but most importantly it's an experience that taught me what working in a challenging environment would be.
+- Makers Academy is a bootcamp but most importantly it's an experience that taught me what working in a challenging environment is like.
-  Every week we had new challenges to face and finding solutions to each of them was an amazing experience.
+  Every week we had new challenges to face, and finding solutions to each of them was an amazing experience.

 #### Photography

-- Before starting my new exciting life as a junior developper I used to work in photography as a photographer assistant.
+- Before starting my new exciting life as a junior developper I used to work in photography as a photographer's assistant.
-  Photography is a creative but also a very competitive world with important deadlines, I know what working under pressure means.
+  Photography is a creative but also a very competitive world with tight deadlines- I know what working under pressure means.
-- I got the chance to work with different great photographers like Paolo Roversi (Fashion photography) or Stanley Greene (War photography) and know what high work quality imply.
+- I got the chance to work with great photographers like Paolo Roversi (Fashion photography) or Stanley Greene (War photography) and understand what working at the highest levels requires.

 #### Apple Store

 - I used to work in an Apple Store as a Specialist.
-It was a great experience where I learnt for the first the concept of positive feedback and got the opportunity to work in a big team and exchange with lots of people.
+It was a great experience where I learnt for the first time the concept of positive feedback, and got the opportunity to work in a big team and exchange with lots of people.

 #### Bartender

-- I also worked as a bartender in differents place.
-Made me work in a very fast environment where your team is everything.
-It also asked me to learn fast a lot of different aspect of bartending like cocktails recipee, be self-aware of my surrounding and a good listener.
+- I also worked as a bartender in different places.
+I had to operate in a very fast environment where your team is _everything_.
+It also meant I had to quickly learn a lot of different aspect of bartending like:
+  - cocktail recipes
+  - be self-aware of my surroundings
+  - become a good listener
-  Also I pour a great beer, just to say.
+  - also I pour a great beer, just to say

 ## Education

 #### Makers Academy

-- Studied coding, and learnt how to learn quickly.
+- Studied web development, and learnt how to learn quickly and effectively.

 #### Gobelins, l'ecole de l'image - Paris

-- Studied photography for 3 years, learning about lights, the technicals aspects of a shooting and photoshop.
+- Studied photography for 3 years, learning about lights, the technicals aspects of a shooting and I have great photoshop skills.

 #### University of La Sorbonne - Paris